Overview

 When to Apply

 Eligible students may apply for CPT before the quarter begins.
-It is strongly recommended students apply for CPT 1-2 weeks before their projected start date so there is enough time for WUST to process the CPT application.
-The application deadline is the first day of the new quarter.
+It is strongly recommended students apply for CPT at least 2 weeks before their projected start date so there is enough time for WUST to process the CPT application.
+The application deadline is the first Friday of each quarter at 12:00pm.

 How to Apply